Edison Marconi & Co.

 Supporting roles, bit parts and extras.

-(12.)
+(11.)
 There are probably several additional pedestrians and drivers shown.
+A publicity photos shows a man, resembling Ham Kinsey, being pushed into a light pole.

 The Lucky Corner Homepage